hn-88/FDOCT/README.md

 # FDOCT
-Code for doing realtime FD-OCT
+Code for doing realtime FD-OCT.
+See usage.txt for keystroke list, also enumerated in the code as comments.

 Basic build instructions for GCC using cmake:
 1. Make sure the required USB and OpenCV libraries and camera SDKs are installed.
 2. Modify the CMakeLists.txt file as required - if compiling for webcam, without QHY camera support, please remove the -lqhy dependency in CMakeLists.txt
 3. cd to the build directory
 4. cmake ..
-5. make
+5. make BscanFFTwebcam.bin

 More documentation for basic compiling instructions etc is at https://github.com/hn-88/QHYCameratests/blob/master/readme.txt